mirixy/school_attendence/README.md

 ### GUI

 I am thinking about making a GUI for this as well.
-That way I can make it userfriendly, I guess.
+That way it is more userfriendly, I guess.